hamlet-io/docs/blog/2020-07-07-hamlet-network-component.md

 }
 ```
 Defined by the above example:
-* An IPAddressGroup called "_exampleIPAddressGroup"
+* An IPAddressGroup called "exampleIPAddressGroup"
 * A tier called "mgmt" - for admin components
 * a `network` component with a single deployment-unit
   * containing subcomponents for: